 Collective Labour Agreement

-Representatives of both employer and labour collective in a foreign-invested enterprise may negotiate and sign a collective agreement.
+Representatives of both employer and labour collective in a foreign-invested enterprise may negotiate and sign a collective labour agreement (“CLA”).
 The labour collective’s representative at grassroots level is the executive committee of the enterprise’s grass-roots trade union or of a direct superior trade union when the grassroots trade union is not yet established.

 Internal Working Rules

-Foreign-invested enterprises employing ten (10) or more employees must have their written internal working rules registered with provincial-level State management authority on labour.
-Internal working rules must include compulsory items such as working hours and rest breaks; rules and order in the work places; occupational safety and hygiene in the work places; protection of assets and confidentiality of business secrets, technological secrets and intellectual property of the employer; conducts which are in breach of labour rules, and penalties imposed for those breaches and material responsibility for damage; etc.
+A foreign-invested enterprise employing 10 or more employees must have its written internal working rules registered with provincial-level State management authority on labour in the locality where its headquarters is located within 10 days after the date of issuing such rules.
+Internal working rules must include compulsory items such as working hours and rest breaks; rules and order in the work places; occupational safety and hygiene in the work places; prevention of sexual harassment in the workplace; and the sequence and procedures for dealing with a breach being an act of sexual harassment in the workplace; protection of assets and confidentiality of business secrets, technological secrets and intellectual property of the employer; cases in which an employee may be temporarily transferred to undertake work different from that specified in his or her labour contract; conducts which are in breach of labour rules, and penalties imposed for those breaches; liability for material damage; who is the person authorized to impose disciplinary penalties; etc.

 Internal working rules must be notified to all employees and its main contents have to be displayed at necessary locations in the work places, and shall be the legal basis for employees to follow and for employer to apply disciplines in case of breaches by employees.

 The compulsory insurances have recently been merged into one system being managed by Social insurance agency.
-These insurances cover illness, pregnancy, retirement, death, occupational accidents and diseases, and unemployment.
+These insurances cover illness, pregnancy, retirement, death, occupational accidents and diseases; medical examination and treatment expenses; and unemployment.

-With respect to health insurance, both sides of employer and employees (regardless of being Vietnamese or foreigners) have to pay to the health insurance fund, of which 3% of total wages are paid by employers and 1.5% of the monthly wages are paid by employees.
+With respect to health insurance, both sides of employer and employees (regardless of being Vietnamese or foreigners working under definite-term labour contracts with a term of full 3 months or more) have to pay to the health insurance fund, of which 3% of total wages are paid by employers and 1.5% of the monthly wages are paid by employees.

-Unemployment insurance is effective from 1 January 2009, which requires 1% of total wages to be paid by the employer and 1% of monthly wage to be paid by the employee.
+Unemployment insurance is effective from 1 January 2009, which requires 1% of total wages to be paid by the employer and 1% of monthly wage to be paid by the Vietnamese employee working under definite-term labour contracts with a term from full 12 months to 36 months or indefinite-term labour contract.
 Having benefit from this type of insurance, the employee shall not be beneficial in terms of time for calculation of the job loss allowance or severance allowance when the employment relation is terminated.